 Gayden holds over 20 scholarship offers.
 Which schools are standing out?

-all recruiting me pretty hard, but I do not plan to make a decision anytime soon."
+"I really like California's school.
+I really like Iowa State back in the Midwest.
+Arkansas and Arizona State.
+I am liking all of those schools.
+They are all recruiting me pretty hard, but I do not plan to make a decision anytime soon."

 Has he set up his official visits yet?

 "I do not have any dates set, but I am talking to three of four about getting one set up.
 Everybody wants me to visit though.
 California, Iowa State, Arkansas, and Arizona State have really been on me about getting a visit scheduled.
 I do not know.
 I have a lot of tough decisions to make."